siasprideofficial/LilSuprise/README.md

 ````
 window.AppConfig = {
   texts: {
-    secret: "Your special message here 💕"
+    secret: "Your special message here 💕" → Edit only the text inside the quotation marks – ""
   }
 };
 ````